Frontage Laboratories, Inc. is a leading global Contract Research Organization in the United States.

 We may share non-personally identifiable information (such as anonymous usage data, referring/exit pages and URLs, platform types, number of clicks, etc.) with interested third parties to help them understand the usage patterns for certain the Company services and those of our partners.
 Such data consists solely of non-personally identifiable information.
 If you choose to publish any personally identifiable information during an interaction with a Company service or member of personnel you understand and agree that this information, along with any personally identifiable information you choose to make available in connection with such results, may be made publicly available.
 If you remove information that you have made public on the website, copies may remain viewable in cached and archived pages of the website, or if other users have copied or saved that information, this is inclusive of social media postings.
 Non-personally identifiable information may be stored indefinitely.

-We may disclose such data in response to subpoenas, court orders, or other legal process, or to establish or exercise our legal rights and obligations or defend against legal claims.
+We may disclose such data in response to subpoenas, court orders, or other legal processes, or to establish or exercise our legal rights and obligations or defend against legal claims.

-Our services and this website are not intended for children under the age of 16, and we do not knowingly collect information from children under the age of 16.
-If you are concerned that such information has been collected inadvertently or otherwise, please contact frontage.privacy@promedim.com.
+Our services and this website are not intended for children under the age of 13 (or 16 where applicable).
+We do not knowingly collect Personal Data from children.
+If you are concerned that such information has been collected inadvertently or otherwise, please contact privacy@frontagelab.com.

-Citizens of the EEA or Switzerland have full rights to access, update, object to, restrict, or request deletion of personal data or make use of data portability.
-If you wish to do so, contact us at frontage.privacy@promedim.com stating that request.
+Citizens of the EEA, UK or Switzerland have full rights to access, update, object to, restrict, or request deletion of Personal Data or make use of data portability.
+If you wish to do so, contact us at privacy@frontagelab.com stating that request.
 We will respond within 96 hours of your request.

 The Company undertakes to respect the confidentiality of your Personal Data and to guarantee you can exercise your rights.

-You have the right under this Privacy Policy, and by law if you are within the EEA or Switzerland, to:
+You have the right under this Privacy Policy, and by law if you are within the EEA, UK or Switzerland, to:

 • Request correction of the Personal Data that we hold about you: You have the right to have any incomplete or inaccurate information we hold about you corrected.